 Bees are beneficial to the natural ecosystem.
 However, if your home or business has bees that make it their home, you could find they are a bit of trouble—especially in the spring and summer months.
+If you’re curious about how to get rid of a bees nest, you’ve come to right place.
+In this post, the professionals at Stomp Pest Control will shed light on how to get rid of a bees nest using home remedies and natural spray.
 Bees can cause a few problems:

 - Children can be afraid to go near play areas, especially pools.

 - Bee stings are, at the least, uncomfortable and painful.

 - Allergic reactions to bee stings can be life-threatening.

 If bees in or around your home have caused any of these issues, then you’re most likely looking for a way to eliminate them.
 Thankfully, there are various ways to eliminate nests and bees altogether.
 Continue reading to learn how to get rid of them and how to prevent bee infestations next year.

 Bees are definitely quite an essential part of our environment.
 They are some of the best pollinators around, and they sometimes provide honey!
 It’s important to be able to distinguish the difference between good bees and unwanted bees.
 Here is a list of the top 5 bees that may be found in your North Carolina home.